lostjared/Rust.Projects/source/basic_snake_game/README.md

 $ cargo doc --open

-to compile on Windows you will need to link to SDL_ttf 's lib file and set the path to its location
+to compile on Windows you will need to link to SDL_ttf 's lib file and set the path to its location download SDL2_ttf from https://github.com/libsdl-org/SDL_ttf/releases and set the proper path before compiling with cargo.
+Then copy SDL2_ttf.dll into the target directory.